 Audiological Evaluations at Penn Medicine Becker ENT & Allergy

-An audiological evaluation at Penn Medicine Becker ENT & Allergy Center in New Jersey is straightforward and painless.
+An audiological evaluation at Penn Medicine Becker ENT & Allergy Center is straightforward and painless.
 Our Audiologists will begin your evaluation by asking some questions about your hearing loss.
 These may include:

 - When did you start to notice your hearing loss?

 - Are there other symptoms, like ringing, dizziness, or drainage from the ear?

 - Do you have any congenital conditions?

 - Are you exposed to loud noises in the workplace?